-- (A) Minimum qualifications.
-IPS provider agencies must have a current provider agreement with OHCA and DHSOKDHS DDS.
-Providers: - (i) Are at least eighteen (18) years of age; or older; - (ii) Complete the DHSOKDHS DDS-sanctioned training curriculum; - (iii) Were Are not convicted of, pled guilty to, or pled nolo contendere to misdemeanor assault and battery, or a felony, per 56 O.S. § 1025.2 unless a waiver is granted, per 56 O.S. § 1025.2; - (iv) Receive supervision and oversight by from a person with a minimum of four (4) years of any combination of college-level education or full-time equivalent experience in serving persons with disabilities; and - (v) Receive oversight regarding specific methods to be used with the member to meet the member's complex behavioral or health support needs.
+(A) Minimum qualifications.
+IPS provider agencies must have a current provider agreement with OHCA and OKDHS DDS.
+Providers:

+(i) Are eighteen (18) years of age or older;

+(ii) Complete OKDHS DDS-sanctioned training curriculum;

+(iii) Are not convicted of, pled guilty to, or pled nolo contendere to misdemeanor assault and battery, or a felony, per 56 O.S. § 1025.2 unless a waiver is granted, per 56 O.S. § 1025.2;

+(iv) Receive supervision and oversight from a person with a minimum of four (4) years of any combination of college-level education or full-time equivalent experience in serving persons with disabilities; and

+(v) Receive oversight regarding specific methods to be used with the member to meet the member's complex behavioral or health support needs.

-(B) Description of services.
-Service description.
+(B) Service description.

+(i) IPS:

-- (i) IPS: - (I) Are support services provided to members who need an enhanced level of direct support in order to successfully reside in a community-based setting; and (II) Build uponon the support level of support provided by a HTS or daily living supports (DLS)DLS staff provides by utilizing a second staff person on duty to provide assistance and training in self-care, daily living, and recreational and habilitation activities. - (ii) The member's Individual Plan (IP) mustIP clearly specifyspecifies the role of HTS and the person providing IPS to ensure there is no service duplication-of services. - (iii) Review and approval by the DDS plan of care reviewer is required.
-The DDS POC reviewer is required to review and approve services. - (C) Coverage limitations.
-IPS are limited to twenty-four (24) hours per day and must beare included in the member's IP, per OAC 317:40-5-151 and 317:40-5-153.
+(I) Are support services provided to members who need an enhanced level of direct support in order to successfully reside in a community-based setting; and (II) Build on the support level HTS or DLS staff provides by utilizing a second staff person on duty to provide assistance and training in self-care, daily living, and recreational and habilitation activities.

+(ii) The member's IP clearly specifies the role of HTS and the person providing IPS to ensure there is no service duplication.

+(iii) The DDS POC reviewer is required to review and approve services.

+(C) Coverage limitations.
+IPS are limited to twenty-four (24) hours per day and are included in the member's IP, per OAC 317:40-5-151 and 317:40-5-153.

-(15)(16) Adult day services.
+(16) Adult day services Adult day health.

-- (A) Minimum qualifications.
-Adult day services service provider agencies must: - (i) Meet-the licensing requirements, per 63 O.S. § 1-873 et seq. and comply with OAC 310:605; and - (ii) BeAre approved by the DHSOKDHS DDS director and have a valid OHCA contract for adult day services.
+(A) Minimum qualifications.
+Adult day service Adult day health provider agencies:

+(i) Meet licensing requirements, per 63 O.S. § 1-873 et seq. and comply with OAC 310:605; and

+(ii) Are approved by the OKDHS DDS director and have a valid OHCA contract for adult day services adult day health.

-- (B) Description of services.
-Service description.
-Adult day services provide assistance with the retention retaining or improvement of improving the member's self-help, ability adaptive and socialization skills, including the opportunity to interact with peers in order to promote a maximum level of independence and function.
-Services are provided in a non-residential setting away from the home or facility where the member resides. - (C) Coverage limitations.
-Adult day services are furnished four (4) or more hours per day on a regularly scheduled basis, for one (1) or more days per week.
-A unit is fifteen (15) minutes for up to a maximum of six (6) hours daily, at which point a unit is one (1) day.
-All services must be are authorized in the member's IP.
+(B) Service description.
+Adult day servicesAdult day health provide assistance with retaining or improving the member's self-help ability adaptive and socialization skills, including the opportunity to interact with peers in order to promote a maximum level of independence and function.
+Services are provided in a non-residential setting away from the home or facility where the member resides.

+(C) Coverage limitations.
+Adult day services areadult day health is furnished four (4) or more hours per day on a regularly scheduled basis, for one (1) or more days per week.
+A unit is fifteen (15) minutes for up to a maximum of six (6)eight (8) hours daily, at which point a unit is one (1) day.
+All services are authorized in the member's IP.